Toronto's homeless people deserve a COVID-19 plan

 The provincial medical officer of health and long-term care should direct hospitals that they cannot discharge homeless people back to a shelter or the street if they are still symptomatic.

-Health care workers in community settings such as drop-ins and shelters must be prioritized for PPE.
+Health-care workers in community settings such as drop-ins and shelters must be prioritized for PPE.

 6. Future protection of homeless population